Actipro/WPF-Controls/Documentation/topics/themes/windowchrome.md

 *A themed system menu, with custom Help menu*

-The [WindowChrome](xref:@ActiproUIRoot.Themes.WindowChrome).[WindowSystemMenuOpening](xref:@ActiproUIRoot.Themes.WindowChrome.WindowSystemMenuOpening) event fires when the system menu is opening, allowing for full customization.
-If you don't wish to use a custom WPF-based system menu that matches the current application theme, set `e.Menu` to a null reference in the event handler.
+The [WindowChrome](xref:@ActiproUIRoot.Themes.WindowChrome).[WindowSystemMenuOpening](xref:@ActiproUIRoot.Themes.WindowChrome.WindowSystemMenuOpening) event is raised when the system menu is opening, allowing for full customization.
+If you don't wish to use a custom WPF-based system menu that matches the current application theme, set `e.Menu` to a `null` reference in the event handler.

 ### Adding Custom Menu Items